|

 mezedes.
 The menu is in several languages including

-of a humorous translation.
+English.
 You can walk right in and

 see the food.
 Either ask the cook or waiter how to